GSA/challenges-and-prizes/_all-challenges/1147-next-gen-fertilizer-innovations-challenge.md

   #### Terms

-  Seekers: EPA, USDA and collaborators
+  *Seekers*: EPA, USDA and collaborators

-  Solvers: Individuals or teams participating in the challenge by submitting a solution
+  *Solvers*: Individuals or teams participating in the challenge by submitting a solution

-  Solution: A Solver’s submission in response to a challenge
+  *Solution*: A Solver’s submission in response to a challenge

   #### Rules